Power Player Super Joy III

-The Power Player Super Joy III (also known as Power Joy, Power Games, and XA-76-1E) is a famiclone video game console.
+The Power Player Super Joy III (also known as Power Joy, Power Games, and XA-76-1E) is a famiclone video game console manufactured by Sinango.
 It is notable for legal issues based on the violation of intellectual property rights held by Nintendo and its various game licensees.
-Manufactured by Sinango, the Power Player has been sold in North America, Brazil, Europe, Asia, and Australia.
+The Power Player has been sold in North America, Brazil, Europe, Asia, and Australia.